husky93/library/README.md

 # Library
 [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) app in which you can create a collection of books you've read and you want to read in the future.
 Made with vanilla Javascript and [Tailwind](https://tailwindcss.com/) CSS framework.
+[Firebase](https://firebase.google.com/) BaaS was used for backend .

 #### Features:
 - Sing in with google